Chat with us on WhatsApp

 The stability of your hair loss is always assessed during your initial consultation with Dr Bonaros.
 It is safe to proceed with surgery if your hair loss has not changed or accelerated recently, and if the recipient area has not undergone extensive miniaturisation.

-In cases where hair loss has been rapid, and the recipient area has a high degree of miniaturisation, Dr Bonaros will advise you to undergo medical therapy for 6 to 12 months.
+In cases where hair loss has been rapid and the recipient area has a high degree of miniaturisation, Dr Bonaros will advise you to undergo medical therapy for 6 to 12 months.
 This will help stabilise your condition before you proceed with surgery.

-Hair characteristics
+Hair Characteristics

-Hair calibre, hair colour, and hair texture are three important cosmetic features for transplant patients.
 In general, patients with thicker hair should be able to achieve better results than those with thinner hair.
 This is because balding appears when light penetrates past the hair and is reflected off the scalp.

-Hair density
+Hair Density

-When determining whether a person will be a good candidate for a hair transplant, the density of donor hair is one of the most important factors.
 Patients with high donor hair density are generally good candidates for hair transplantation.

-For example, a patient with a donor area that contains at least 80 grafts per square centimetre is an excellent candidate.
-On the other hand, patients with donor hair density less than 40 grafts per square centimetre are poor candidates.
+• On the other hand, patients with donor hair density less than 40 grafts per square centimetre are poor candidates.

 Good and bad donor area for hair transplant candidates